JS Kasba Tadla

-Jeunesse Sportive de Kasbah Tadla (JSKT) are a Moroccan football club founded in 1946, based in the town of Kasba Tadla.
-The club plays in the First Division in Morocco, since the 2010–11 season.
+Jeunesse Sportive de Kasba Tadla (JSKT) is a Moroccan football club founded in 1946, based in the town of Kasba Tadla.
+The club plays in the Amateurs I in Morocco.

 History

 JS de Tadla were promoted to Botola 2 (D2) in 2009.

 In 2010, after just one season in Botola 2, the club were Second Division Champions, and were promoted to the Botola (1st division).

 In 2011 after only one season in Botola (1st division), the club was relegated to the second division of Moroccan football Botola 2 along with KAC Marrakech after having finished last in the division.

+The team played in the Moroccan Throne Cup in 2019, 2022, and 2023, but has never progressed past the first round.